volllly/rotz/README.md

 ## Installation

-You can install rotz using cargo.
+You can install Rotz using cargo.

 ```sh
 cargo install rotz